Family pleads for U.S. prisoner at heart of Afghan peace push

 For months, U.S. negotiators were seeking to arrange the transfer of five Taliban detainees held at Guantanamo Bay military prison to the Gulf state of Qatar.
 The transfer was intended as one of a series of confidence-building measures designed to open the door to political talks between the Taliban and Afghan President Hamid Karzai's government.

-That move - at the centre of U.S. strategy for ending the long, costly conflict in Afghanistan - was also supposed to lead directly to Bowe's release.
-The Taliban has consistently called for the United States to release those held at Guantanamo Bay in exchange for freeing Western prisoners.
+That move - a central part of the U.S. strategy for ending the long, costly conflict in Afghanistan - was also supposed to lead directly to Bowe's release.
+The Taliban has consistently called for the United States to release those held at Guantanamo Bay in exchange for Western prisoners.

-Reuters was the first news organization to report the details of the nascent peace efforts last year, and has withheld Bowe Bergdahl's role in that arrangement until now.
+Reuters was the first news organization to report the details of the peace deal last year, and has withheld Bowe Bergdahl's role in that arrangement until now.

 But the Guantanamo transfer proposal, which would have required notification to Congress, ground to a halt when the Taliban rejected U.S. conditions designed to ensure transferred Taliban would not slip away and re-emerge as military leaders.